dotnet/designs/accepted/file-enumeration.md

 Recursive enumeration is also problematic in that there is no way to handle error states such as access issues or cycles created by links.

 These restrictions have a significant impact on file system intensive applications, a key example being MSBuild.
-We can address these restrictions and provide performant, configurable enumeration.
+This document proposes a new set of primitive file and directory traversal APIs that are optimized for providing more flexibility while keeping the overhead to a minimum so that enumeration becomes both more powerful as well as more performant.

 ## Scenarios and User Experience